 ACT and SAT Testing Schedule Disruptions

-ACT and SAT have canceled testing in March and April; the next official test date is in early June.
+ACT and SAT have canceled testing through June; the next official test dates will possibly pick up in July (ACT) and August (SAT).
 We suggest taking mock tests either in-home or in-office as a substitute to ensure students don’t fall behind in preparation.

 ACT Test Dates